anerv/dk_network_analysis/interpretation.md

 At the local and grid level, obviously much larger variations.

-At the global, adm and socio level, the median levels ordered after share:
+At the global level:

 * 2
+* 3
+* 4
 * 1

+At the adm and socio level, the median levels ordered after share:

+* 2
 * 3
+* 1
 * 4

+1 and 4 *very* close for global, adm, socio.

 (ofc total car highest)

 At grid level:

-* Same, but *much* closer values.
-* Important to remember that LTS 3 and 4 etc. are for network used by cyclists!
-Not for roads with separate bike tracks.
+* 3
+* 4
+* 2
+* 1

 Highly uneven distribution of both network length AND density.

-Density distributions are different at various aggregation levels - but at socio and hex grid LTS 1+2 and LTS 3+4 follow roughly same distribution.
+Density distributions are different at various aggregation levels.
+Very different distributions, also across space.

 ![alt text](results/density_distributions/socio/lts_kde_length.jpg)